King Street business owners concerned over proposed safety changes to central business district

 “Our business model has been the same for 25 years and it’s something that I don’t think, it’s going to be hard,” says Wolters.
 “I think those are sales that are going to be lost.”

 King Street vendors say they welcome some of the changes like electronic ID scans and increased security but are concerned over the financial burden of the proposed curfew.
-The vendors say they’re hopeful city leaders will hear the concerns.
+The vendors say they are hopeful city leaders will hear the concerns.

-“At the end of the day I think we’re doing everything the right way and we feel really, really good about where our industry is here in Charleston,” says Benjamin.
+“At the end of the day I think we’re doing everything the right way and we feel really, really good about where our industry is here in Charleston,” said Benjamin.

 “The proposed changes are in the early stage, some vendors say they plan to sit down with Charleston City Officials to address their concerns next week.
 The proposals are expected to go before the city’s Public Safety Committee at the end of October.